-As coronarivus begins to recede from the headlines, Carilion Clinic's medical and administrative leaders are once again being called on to share their expertise and perspective on all things medical with the community.
+In our last update, coronarivus was beginning to recede from the headlines and Carilion Clinic's medical and administrative leaders were once again being called on to share their expertise and perspective with the community on all things medical.